thorrockstar/pulsar_p3_repmod_odin/README.md

 Module Types
 ============

 This project contains two different boards.
-The 'Odin' board, that can be used, if the original Litronix dotty LED display could be rescued.
-The 'Loki' board, that can be used if the original display is broken and shall be replaced with four USSR made ALS314A single digit displays with common cathodes.
-You can also compile the firmware binary for the 'Loki' board for using AL304G single digit displays with common anodes instead.
-If using the AL304G displays use resistors with about 130 Ohms (AL304G) instead of 100 Ohms (ALS314A).
+The **Odin** board, that can be used, if the **original Litronix** dotty LED display could be rescued.
+The **Loki** board can be used if the original display is broken and shall be replaced with four USSR made **AL304G replacement** single digit displays with common anodes.
+You can also compile the firmware binary for using ALS314A single digit displays with common cathodes instead.
+But these are much dimmer and I recommend to use AL304G with common anodes for better readability.
+If using the brighter AL304G displays use resistors with about 130 Ohms (AL304G).
+For the dimmer ALS314A digits with common cathodes use 100 Ohms instead (ALS314A).
+The original display on the 'Odin' board features 82 Ohms resistors.
 See the comments in the schematics.

 License Agreement
 =================